jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - Sandamías, a village in northern Spain with 67 residents.
 - Aartsenia arctica, a sea snail.

-Anyone can make a Wikipedia article, yet no one has ever thought to make one about your personal Darth Blockbuster.
+Anyone can make a Wikipedia article, yet no one has ever thought "the worlds need to know" about your personal Darth Blockbuster.
 You haven't, have you?

 Ignore arrogant pricks and focus on the game.
-Anyone can earn a Wikipedia page if they inspire someone else to think "the worlds need to know."

 ## Celebrities